rakesh-i/MicroPython-Encoder-motor/README.md

 # MicroPython-Encoder-motor
 PID Controller for N20 motors with encoder

-Copy both motor.py and set_target.py to a ESP32 with MicroPython.
+Copy both motor.py and set_target.py to a ESP32.

 Usage
 ```